OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 Returns the array of strings obtained by splitting s by sep.
 The separator can be either a string or a regex pattern.
 For example, `"fire, water, earth, air".split(",")` returns an array of 4 strings: [ "fire", " water", " earth", " air" ].
 Note that the space characters are retained but the separator is removed.
 If you include “true” for the preserveTokens boolean, empty segments are preserved.

-###### splitByLengths(s, n1, n2, ...)
+###### splitByLengths(s, n1, n2, ...)[i1,i2]

-Returns the array of strings obtained by splitting s into substrings with the given lengths.
-For example, `"internationalization".splitByLengths(5, 6, 3)` returns an array of 3 strings: [ "inter", "nation", "ali" ].
-Excess characters are discarded.
+Returns the array of strings, between i1 and (i2 - 1), obtained by splitting s into substrings with the given lengths.
+For example, `"internationalization".splitByLengths(5, 6, 3)[0,2]` returns an array of 2 strings: [ "inter", "nation" ]. "ali" is desgraded as it falls outside of the indices.
+Excess characters are also disregarded.

 ###### smartSplit(s, s or p sep (optional))